-11-06 - Cash Disbursements:
+12-4 - Cash Disbursements:

 Chapter 7 of the Red Book provides guidance for cash disbursements from internal funds.
-Our review of the collection and cash controls at the schools disclosed the following:
+Our review of disbursement controls at the schools disclosed the following:

 • Purchases Not Marked Received or Invoices Cancelled.
-Proper internal control over purchases requires that receipt evidence of goods or services be obtained before an invoice can be authorized for payment and that the vendor invoice be properly cancelled after payment is made.
-Results of our audit disclosed instances at five schools where vendor invoices were paid without obtaining documentation evidencing the receipt of goods or services prior to payment and/or invoices were not stamped paid or otherwise cancelled subsequent to payment.
+Proper internal control over purchases requires that evidence of the receipt of goods or services be obtained before an invoice can be authorized for payment and that the vendor invoice be properly cancelled after payment is made.
+Results of our audit disclosed instances at three schools where vendor invoices were paid without obtaining documentation evidencing the receipt of goods or services prior to payment and/or invoices were not stamped paid or otherwise cancelled subsequent to payment.